jakerella/jquery-mockjax/README.md

       }
     });

-**Defining a JOSN string inline requires a `JSON.stringify` method to be available.
+**Defining a JSON string inline requires a `JSON.stringify` method to be available.
 For some browsers you may need to include [json2.js](http://json.org/json2.js), which is included in the `lib` folder**